Push to limit local health orders during pandemics in Missouri dies on bipartisan vote

 The version up for debate Wednesday left off a number of measures that had been a sticking point for some lawmakers in earlier discussions, like a provision that would have required approval from both chambers of the Missouri General Assembly for any additional extensions on health orders.

-Supporters of the bill argued that lengthy lockdowns aimed at staving off the virus’ spread abused residents’ rights.
+Supporters of the bill argued that lengthy lockdowns aimed at staving off the virus’s spread abused residents’ rights.

-“If we’re going to take people’s rights away, if we’re going to take people’s property away, it should be a high standard,” Sen. Andrew Koenig, a Republican from Manchester, said.
+“If we’re going to take people’s rights away, if we’re going to take people’s property away, it should be a high standard,” said Sen. Andrew Koenig, R-Manchester.

-But Sen. Karla May, a Democrat from St. Louis, said it’s more than just an abstract argument around liberty and comes down to “a callous disregard” for others’ lives when restrictions are ignored.
+But Sen. Karla May, D-St. Louis, said it’s more than just an abstract argument around liberty and comes down to “a callous disregard” for others’ lives when restrictions are ignored.

 “These adults who act like children ... talking about their freedom and all of this crazy stuff when people are dying all around them,” May said.
 “It’s just amazing to me.”

-Local public health departments and some of the largest cities and counties the bill would impact said the legislation could potentially cost them millions of dollars and would likely lead to an increase in COVID cases.
+Local public health departments and some of the largest cities and counties that the bill would affect said the legislation could cost them millions of dollars and would likely lead to an increase in COVID-19 cases.

 It remains to be seen if the Senate will consider a similar bill restricting the length of public health orders that was passed by the House earlier this month.